Our people

 We continued to develop our people-related processes according to our long-term plan.
 We developed our practices to identify, foster and reward excellent performance and continued to drive a pay-for-performance compensation model.

 The survey results are used as a basis for our people-related development work.
 Team-specific results are shared with the team leaders, who will then review and discuss them within their teams.
-Based on the results, each site and function leader will create a targeted, actionable development plan for their respective organizations and will follow up on the progress.
-We are currently investigating an opportunity to utilize pulse surveys in people and team development.
+Based on the results, on top of Group level action plan, each site and function leader will create a targeted, actionable development plan for their respective organizations and will follow up on the progress.
+In 2024 we piloted a pulse survey in one of our production sites related to competence development and this was used as a baseline to decide further development.

-Based on the global results, our employee engagement index is 66%, which is one percentage point higher than in the previous survey.
+Based on the global results, our employee engagement index was 62%, which is five percentage points lower than in the previous survey.
 The index is a combination of questions concerning our people’s likelihood of recommending and staying in the company, organizational pride, and commitment.
-The result means that 66% of the survey participants responded favorably to those questions.
+The result means that 62% of the survey participants responded favorably to those questions.

 In pursuit of high performance